NIHR Academic Clinical Lecturer (ACL)

 Funding and bursaries

-There are currently two sources of funding available to Imperial NIHR academic clinical lecturers to support their research.
+There are currently two sources of funding available to Imperial NIHR Clinical Lecturers to support their research.
 Each fund has a distinct purpose, eligibility criteria and application process - both are coordinated through the CATO.
 Academic trainees are advised to consider their academic training, research consumables and skills development needs early on in their programmes in order to achieve maximum benefit from the funding available.
 See funding section for further information.

-The two funding sources for ACLs are listed below:
+The three funding sources for CLs are listed below:

 - National Institute of Health Research Trainee Coordinating Centre Bursary (NIHR TCC)